Readme-Workflows/recent-activity/README.md

 Some other activities can't be displayed since they aren't parts of what GitHub's API returns as public events.

-You can [request a feature](https://github.com/Readme-Workflows/recent-activity/issues/new?template=feature_request.md) if you want to add some other events like:
+You can [request a feature](https://github.com/Readme-Workflows/recent-activity/issues/new?template=feature_request.md) if you want to add some other events:

-1. CreateEvent
-2. ForkEvent
-3. ReleaseEvent
-4. DeleteEvent
-5. PullRequestReviewEvent

 ### Setup a Profile README